 “The dragonflies have to stop and see the ants because they are going to have a picnic with them and need to remember what to bring.
 And they also need see the grasshoppers because they haven’t seen them in a long time.
 And now they can go to the other bugs.”

-And so on for each match she made.
+And so on for each an every match she made.

 I remember having some dreamers in my classroom when I was a teacher, but I didn’t fully appreciate what it would be like to parent and educate one.

-So we just take it one day at a time and as long as she gets the concepts, that’s really all that matters.
-At this point, I just have to completely throw out the window my preconceived notions of how long something will take because I had no idea a brief math page would become a novel as well.
+So we take it one day at a time.
+As long as she grasps the concepts, that’s really all that matters.
+At this point, I have to completely throw out the window my preconceived notions of how long something will take because I had no idea a brief math page would become a novel as well.